flutter/website/src/content/cookbook/architecture/result.md

 }
 ```

-In this case, if the `Result` object is an `Ok`,
+In this code, if the `Result` object is an `Ok` instance,
-then the function returns that object,
+then the function returns that object;
-otherwise at the end of the function returns a `Result.Error` if none worked.
+otherwise, it returns `Result.Error`.

 ## Putting it all together